 “These animals have their own viruses,” said Hong Kong University Virologist Professor Leo Poon.
 “These viruses can jump from one species to another species, then that species may become an amplifier which increases the amount of virus in the wet market substantially.”

-When many people visit markets selling these animals each day, the risk of the virus spreading to humans rises.
+With many people visit markets selling these animals each day, the risk of the virus spreading to humans rises.

 Poon was one of the first scientists to decode the SARS coronavirus during the epidemic in 2003.
 It was linked to civet cats kept for food in a Guangzhou market, but Poon said researchers still wonder whether SARS was transmitted to the cats from another species. “(Farmed civet cats) didn’t have the virus, suggesting they acquired it in the markets from another animal,” Poon says.

-Annie Huang, a 24-year-old college student from southern Guangxi province, says she and her family visit restaurants that serve wild animals.
+Annie Huang, a 24-year-old college student from southern Guangxi province, says she and her family regularly visit restaurants that serve wild animals.
 She said eating wildlife is considered good for your health, because diners also absorb the animals’ physical strength and resilience.

 Exotic animals can also be an important status symbol.
 “Wild animals are expensive.
 If you treat somebody with wild animals, it will be considered that you’re paying tribute,” she says.
 A single peacock can cost as much as 800 yuan ($144).